GeorgevichAgiamoh/NACDDED-Backend/README.md

 nacdded-(payId)-(amt)-(email)-(mills)

 - `payId` is the type of payment.
-0 for annual dues, 1 for events
+0 for annual dues, 1 for events, 2 for donations

 - `mills` is milliseconds since epoch.
 It can be anything as long as its unique.
 Also, you may use it as that particular payment record id